EU rules on insurance distribution

-The sale of insurance products in the EU is regulated by the insurance mediation directive (IMD).
-The IMD only applies to brokers and other insurance intermediaries.
-It obliges them to register in their home country and meet certain minimum requirements.
+The sale of insurance products in the EU is regulated by the insurance distribution directive (IDD) adopted in 2016.
+The IDD applies to all sellers of insurance products:

-Under the new framework, known as the insurance distribution directive (IDD), consumers and retail investors buying insurance products will benefit from
+Under the IDD, consumers and retail investors buying insurance products benefit from

 - greater transparency in the price and costs of insurance products